 By Gabriel Ewepu

-GUSAU- THE African Agricultural Technology Foundation, AAFT, and Institute for Agricultural Research, IAR, have succeeded in developing insect pest resistant cowpea called Maruca and for bumper harvest by farmers.
+GUSAU- THE African Agricultural Technology Foundation, AAFT, and Institute for Agricultural Research, IAR, have succeeded in developing insect pest resistant cowpea against an insect called Maruca and for bumper harvest by farmers.

-This was made known on behalf of the research team, Principal Investigator, Pod-borer Resistant Cowpea Project, IAR, Ahmadu Bello University, Prof. Mohamed Ishiyaku, during the ‘Pod Borer Cowpea Field Day, at Bakura, Zamfara State, where he said the project commenced in 2009 with provision of the plant gene by AATF .
+This was made known on behalf of the research team, Principal Investigator, Pod-borer Resistant Cowpea Project, IAR, Ahmadu Bello University, Prof. Mohamed Ishiyaku, during the ‘Pod Borer Cowpea Field Day, at Bakura, Zamfara State, where he said the project commenced in 2009 after AATF provided the plant gene to IAR.

-According to Ishiyaku, the research became important to develop an insect resistant cowpea as farmers continued to suffer 80 per cent yield loss caused by Maruca, the pod-borer over the years, and said the seed will be made public for farmers and seed companies to have access in 2018, after it has been scrutinized by the National Variety Release Committee, and registered.
+According to Ishiyaku the research became important to develop an insect resistant cowpea as farmers continued to suffer 80 per cent yield loss caused Maruca, the pod-borer over the years, and said the seed will be made public for farmers and seed companies to have access in 2018, after it has been scrutinised by the National Variety Release Committee, and registered.

-The university don also added that the improved Maruca resistant cowpea could produce 1.6 tons per hectare against the current 600kg per hectare, and cultivated all year round, although it has been on trial.
+The university don also added that the improved Maruca resistant cowpea could produce 1.6 tonnes per hectare against the current 600kg per hectare, and cultivated all year round, although has been on trial.

 He said: “Strong investigations revealed that up till 80 per cent yield loss can be caused by the insect (Maruca), a pod-borer, and again cowpeas are protected against insects using insecticides sprays and we know insecticides are only expensive that so many of our farmers cannot afford them, but they are also harmful to our health.